 Well, not at the moment, not for the last 2 years.
 But before 2020 only 11.7% of tourists were from abroad.

-I researched this, because previously when I have enquired about accommodation in Dunsborough, it made me question if anyone ever visits outside of the Perth locals.
-Most of the properties I attempted to book required us to bring our own bed linen, bath towels and tea towels or pay an extra $20 per person.
+I researched this, because previously when I enquired about accommodation in Dunsborough, it made me question if anyone ever visits outside of the Perth locals.
+Most of the properties I attempted to book required us to bring our bed linen, bath towels, and tea towels or pay an extra $20 per person.

 Where to Stay When Visiting Down South

-You’ll find plenty of websites offering accommodation Down South like Wotif, Dunsborough Holiday Homes, Stayz, Airbnb, and Cape Executive.
-A 2-storey home, less than 30 metres from the beach, in February, cost us AUD$220 per night (not including linen).
-It had 4 bedrooms, 2 bathrooms, 2 living areas, a kitchen and a balcony with ocean views.
+You’ll find plenty of websites offering accommodation Down South like Wotif, Dunsborough Holiday Homes, Stayz, Airbnb, CozyCozy website, and Cape Executive.
+A 2-story home, less than 30 meters from the beach, in February, cost us AUD$220 per night (not including linen).
+It had 4 bedrooms, 2 bathrooms, 2 living areas, a kitchen, and a balcony with ocean views.
 Prices can more than double during peak season and school holidays.

-While the house didn’t include linen, it did include doonas (quilts), pillows, and a very well-stocked kitchen with pots, pans, plates, oils, salt and pepper and more.
-In the backyard, a tyre swing kept the kids constantly amused.
+While the house didn’t include linen, it did include doonas (quilts), pillows, and a very well-stocked kitchen with pots, pans, plates, oils, salt and pepper, and more.
+In the backyard, a tire swing kept the kids constantly amused.

 The house didn’t include cable TV or a cleaner, we were supposed to leave the house clean and tidy when we left (which we did).
 However, the strangest thing is it did NOT include WiFi. $220 per night with no linen and no Wi-Fi.
 Um, hello WA, 1990 called and wants their holiday homes back.
 If you’re visiting from outside Australia and you need Internet access, it would be a good idea to pick up a pre-paid SIM card with 4G access before making this trip.

-Other alternatives to Airbnb type properties are the campsites and resorts.
+Other alternatives to Airbnb-type properties are campsites and resorts.